aica-technology/modulo/source/modulo_interfaces/README.md

 The encoded state message contains `state_representation::State` classes as binary format after serialization with `clproto`.

+### JointPositions

+The joint positions message contains a named joint configuration with joint names and positions.

+### JointPositionsCollection

+The joint positions collection message contains a vector of joint positions messages.

 ### Predicate

 The predicate message contains the predicate name and the current value (true or false) of the predicate.